abbreviatedman/spellbound/data/quotes.md

 607
 00:33:01,528 --> 00:33:04,445
 There are only three things
-that are real: you, me, and...
+that are real: you, me, and…

 608
 00:33:10,703 --> 00:33:12,987